 What is the VIX?

-The Chicago Board Options Exchange (CBOE) created the VIX (CBOE Volatility Index) to measure the 30-day expected volatility of the US stock market, sometimes called the “fear index.”
-The VIX is based on the prices of option premiums on the S&P 500 and is calculated by aggregating weighted prices of the index’s call and put options over a wide range of strike prices.
+The Chicago Board Options Exchange (CBOE) created the VIX (CBOE Volatility Index) to measure the 30-day expected volatility of the US stock market, sometimes called the “fear index”.
+The VIX is based on the prices of options on the S&P 500 Index and is calculated by aggregating weighted prices of the index’s call and put options over a wide range of strike prices.

 Volatility measures the frequency and magnitude of price movements over time.
-The more substantial the price change, the greater the volatility.
+The more rapid and substantial the price changes, the greater the volatility.
 It can be measured with historical values or expected future prices.
-The index is a measure of expected future volatility.
+The VIX is a measure of expected future volatility.

-The VIX is intended to be used as a market indicator of uncertainty by providing market participants and observers with a measure of the volatility of the US stock market.
-The index is forward-looking in that it seeks to predict variability of future market movements.
+The VIX is intended to be used as an indicator of market uncertainty, as reflected by the level of volatility.
+The index is forward-looking in that it seeks to predict variability of future market price action.

-The fact that the index represents expected volatility is very important.
-It is based on the premiums that investors are willing to pay for the right to buy or sell a stock, and not actual volatility.
-The premiums for options can be seen as a risk.
-The greater the risk, the more people are willing to pay for insurance.
-When premium on options falls, so does the VIX.
+The fact that this metric represents expected volatility is very important.
+It is based on the premiums that investors are willing to pay for the right to buy or sell a stock, rather than being a direct measure of volatility.
+The premiums for options can be seen as representing the perceived level of risk in the market.
+The greater the risk, the more people are willing to pay for “insurance” in the form of options.
+When premiums on options decline, so does the VIX.

 Uses of the VIX Volatility Index

 The VIX is given as a percentage, representing the expected movement range over the next year for the S&P 500, at a 68% confidence interval.
 In the above graph, the volatility index is quoted at 13.77%.
-It means that the annualized upward or downward change of the S&P 500 is expected to be less than 13.77% within the next year with a 68% probability.
+It means that the annualized upward or downward change of the S&P 500 is expected to be no more than 13.77% within the next year, with a 68% probability.

 The monthly, weekly, or daily expected volatility can be calculated from the annual expected volatility.
 There are 12 months, 52 weeks, or 252 trading days in a year.
-By using the annual expected volatility of 13.77% from above, the calculations are:
+By using the annual expected volatility of 13.77% from above, the calculations are as follows:

-A high VIX would indicate high expected volatility and a low VIX would indicate low expected volatility.
+A high VIX indicates high expected volatility and a low VIX number indicates low expected volatility.